The Truth About Having Multiple Rap Styles

 Now here is where it gets a bit confusing because really… having one sound or style IS the best bet so you can consistently market THAT SOUND to the same target demographic.

-Once a large audience of people is used to your voice and how you sound, they become a fan of THAT and expect more of THAT.
+Once a large audience of people are used to your voice and how you sound, they become a fan of THAT and expect more of THAT.

 A label hates signing people who don’t have a definite sound because if 1 song is being targeted to 14 to 18 year old females with you singing but then the next song is you rapping about subject matter that is totally different and the target audience is 18 to 24 year old male college students, they are spreading their resources and money in too many different directions and it lessens their chances of return on investment.